deepflowio/deepflow/server/agent_config/README.md

 **Description**:

+The default setting is "true", agent will use frame pointer based unwinding for all processes.
+If a process does not contain frame pointers, the stack cannot be displayed correctly.
-The default setting is "false", which enables DWARF based stack unwinding for all processes that do not contain frame pointers.
+Setting it to "false" will enable DWARF based stack unwinding for all processes that do not contain frame pointers.
 Agent uses a heuristic algorithm to determine whether the process being analyzed contains frame pointers.
-Setting it to "true" will disable DWARF based stack unwinding, using frame pointer based unwinding for all processes.
-If a process does not contain frame pointers, the stack cannot be displayed correctly.
+Additionally, setting `dwarf_regex` to force DWARF based stack unwinding for certain processes.

 ##### DWARF unwinding process matching regular expression {#inputs.ebpf.profile.unwinding.dwarf_regex}